datastaxdevs/workshop-ai-as-api/README.md

 > variable `API_NAME` taking precedence over the dot-env file.

 <img src="images/astranaut.png?raw=true" width="50" /> This minimal API already accomplishes the basic task for today: namely,
 it makes the spam classifier available as an API.
-Let's try with some POST requests:
+Let's try with some POST requests (**curl-shell console**):

 ```
 # single-text endpoint